Swivel Seal Description

 Seal Handbook: The Kalsi Seals Handbook provides detailed information on rotary seal implementation and troubleshooting guidelines.
 Representing the collective wisdom of Kalsi Engineering senior staff members, the handbook is an invaluable reference manual for individuals interested in using our rotary seals.
 For information on specific uses of Kalsi seals, reference the following chapter links:

-- Chapter E4 and Chapter E6: These chapters discuss recommended design practices for high-pressure washpipe assemblies that conduct abrasive fluid.
+- Chapter E4: This chapter discusses recommended design practices for high-pressure washpipe assemblies that conduct abrasive fluid.

 - Chapter E5: This chapter discusses recommended design practices for side port swivels that conduct abrasive fluid.
 This chapter also explains the general stacking housing arrangement, as previously discussed, which isolates the bearing housings from pressure breathing and helps to assure minimal runout of the mandrel.